-iii.
-Product Quality
+ii.
+Product Management

 We understand our role in manufacturing high quality and reliable products as quality and reliability are essential in building the foundation of business sustainability.
+We target to reduce wasteful practices, processes and materials, defects in production and processes as well as to increase overall quality and productivity.